- Grant Recipients

 - Has the applicant downloaded and examined the “LOI Worksheet?”

-A LOI should identify a need, the target population, and the strategy for addressing the need.
+A LOI should identify the need, target population, and strategy for addressing the need.
 Additionally, the applicant should outline a program budget, document any other sources of funding, and illustrate any collaboration with other agencies.
 For ongoing programs, the LOI should also include evidence that WHF funding would not supplant existing funding for the agency or program.